-Second Quarter 2014 Summary
+Third Quarter 2014 Summary

-During the second quarter of 2014, we continued to make progress on our key strategic and operational imperatives, which are aimed at delivering on our critical client obligations and expanding the depth and breadth of our products and platforms.
+During the third quarter of 2014, we continued to make progress on our key strategic and operational imperatives, which are aimed at delivering on our critical client obligations and expanding the depth and breadth of our products and platforms.
 We also maintained our focus on reducing expenses, with particular emphasis on our discretionary spending, as well as driving more sustainable and profitable recurring revenue streams.
-In addition, we continued to work toward expanding our business in the post-acute space, particularly in the areas of population health management and consumer health care engagement, where we believe we currently offer some of the industry's leading solutions.
-During the second quarter of 2014 compared with the second quarter of 2013, our quarterly bookings increased by approximately 9%, gross margin improved slightly and our operating margin improved by approximately 6%, which was driven by an approximately 15% decrease in selling, general and administrative expenses.
-We believe these results reflect improving operational efficiency and leverage.
+In addition, we continued to work toward expanding our business, particularly in the areas of population health management and consumer health care engagement, where we believe we currently offer some of the industry's leading solutions.
+During the third quarter of 2014 compared with the third quarter of 2013, gross margin percentage remained steady and our operating margin improved by approximately 8%, which was driven by approximately 7% decreases in both selling, general and administrative expenses as well as research and development expenses.
+We believe that our results during the third quarter of 2014 are indicative of improving operational efficiency and leverage as reflected in the decrease in the ratio of selling, general and administrative expenses as a percentage of revenue to 28% during the third quarter of 2014, when compared with a ratio of 32% during the third quarter of 2013.